RezaTaheri01/telegram-store-bot/README.md

 ## Logs 🔍

-- All errors are logged in `logs.log` with detailed messages. 📄
+- All errors are logged in `bot_logs.log` with detailed messages. 📄

 ---

 ## Notes 📊

 - Ensure the Django server is running for smooth payment processing. ⚙️
-- Update the `payment_url` in the bot code to match your server’s address when deploying. 🔗
+- Update the `PAYMENT_URL`, `ALLOWED_HOSTS` in the .env to match your server’s address when deploying. 🔗

 ---